-The names used locally for this cable car service are the Transbordador Aeri del Port or “Port Cable Car”.
+The names used locally for this cable car service are the Teleferico Barcelona or “Port Cable Car”.
 The cable car is a bit of an oddity in Barcelona.
 Its link to the past that this city seems to want to forget.
 Barcelona you see is mainly a shiny new city.
 When Barcelona was awarded the Olympics in 1992 it went on a major redevelopment and demolished a lot of the old building in the city.
 I loved the old world architecture of its towers.
 The iron construction reminds me of the Eiffel Tower.
-The port cable car was constructed as an attraction for the 1929 world’s fair that was held in Barcelona.
+The teleferico Barcelona was constructed as an attraction for the 1929 world’s fair that was held in Barcelona.
 The size of the project was seriously underestimated and the cable car did not open till 1931.
 The venture has had a checkered past including being used as a machine gun tower during the Spanish civil war.
-It has opened and closed numerous times since it inception but with the re-development of the port area early in the late 1990’s its future was secured.
+It has opened and closed numerous times since its inception but with the re-development of the port area early in the late 1990’s its future was secured.

 The Barcelona port cable car has 3 stations.
 You can only access two of these stations.
 Montjuïc station at an altitude of 57 m (187 ft), passes through the highest point of Torre Jaume I which is 107 m (351 ft) high and ends at the top of Torre Sant Sebastià at 86 m (282 ft), from where an elevator descends to the streets of Barceloneta.
-The Barcelona Port Cable car can also be caught at Barceloneta and finish at Montjuic.
+The cable car Barcelona can also be caught at Barceloneta and finish at Montjuic.
 You can catch the cable car at either end.

-The cable car slows when you reach Torre Jaume the centre tower as the cable tightens the cable car itself bounces a little causing some anxiety.
+The Barcelona cable car slows when you reach Torre Jaume the centre tower as the cable tightens the cable car itself bounces a little causing some anxiety.
 You pass through the station and slide on by and off you go again.
-The cable car takes you right over the top of the trade centre the working port of Barcelona on one side.
+The cable car Barcelona takes you right over the top of the trade centre the working port of Barcelona on one side.
 On the other side, you get views of Sagrada Familia, La Rambla, Arc de Triomf, Bari Gothic and the Columbus statue.
 The kids loved it and were excited the whole way across.
-As for Bec, she held on for dear life, maybe even put finger nail marks on the rails.
+As for Bec, she held on for dear life, maybe even put fingernail marks on the rails.
 The fact we had a fellow Australian saying “I wonder what would happen if the cable breaks” did not help.